lisasoft/gt-rnd/prototype/face/README.txt

    Note the style can also use a Label (in blue) and a line from the point location to the label offset.
 This line can be drawn with a line symbolizer using a geometry function (rather than just a propertyName reference).
-3. JG: DAO is code complete producing features; need to improve test coverage and then migrate Prototype to use it use it (in feature form).
-4. SH: Create a table model based on the DAO object List<Face>
-5. ML: Refactor working code from prototype to MapComponent; tools will need to be seperate classes etc...
-6. SH: Ask MapComponent to work with Objects directly for the table model
-7. SH: Ask MapComponent to store the selected features; and base the selected layer and tool selection and list selection model off this
-8. JG: Hook up MapComponent / FaceDAO events, property listeners and so on
-9. JG: Review requirements for supported status with mbedward (see below)
+2. JG: Review requirements for supported status with mbedward (see below)
-10. JG: Go over assessment of this solution/approach
+3. JG: Go over assessment of this solution/approach

 h2.
 Feedback on gt-swing

 The following issues were identified that made coding more verbose than needed:

+* Unable to smoothly ask the map to redraw itself in response to selection changes; since we do not have a layer list this was difficult.
+The JMapComponent needs a method to accept MapChangedEvents and trigger the appropriate redraw activity.
+  (This was actually amsuing as we would call JComponent.repaint() and get the same map generated as the component draws into a back buffer).
 * MapMouseEvent ReferencedEnvelope based on number of pixels: https://jira.codehaus.org/browse/GEOT-3715 Update this issue has been closed (2 day response time).